greglama/Optimal-Art/README.md

 Here is the picture the challenge is using:
 ![Alan Turing](http://primers.xyz/problems/0/turing.bmp)

-To make it even simpler the challenge's website provides an text file as input.
+To make it even simpler the challenge's website provides a text file as input.
 The first line contains the dimension of the picture `800,600`, and the others lines are the image itself.

-The symbole '*' indicates a white pixel and '#' is a black one.
+The symbols '*' indicates a white pixel and '#' is a black one.

 Knowing all of this you "just" have to read the file and output an new file with all the operations you would use to re-create the image (one by line).

-Here is a link to the challenge (*in french*): http://primers.xyz/0
+Here is a link to the challenge (*in French*): http://primers.xyz/0

 ## What did I do ?